ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 Event system
 ============

-There are currently two event systems supported by Eagle ERP: a simple system which allows adding listeners and triggering events, and a more complete system that also makes events 'bubble up'.
+There are currently two event systems supported by Eagle: a simple system which allows adding listeners and triggering events, and a more complete system that also makes events 'bubble up'.